siboehm/lleaves/docs/development.rst

 ==============================

 The only correct behaviour is for ``lleaves`` to behave exactly like LightGBM.
+The best way to figure out LightGBM's behaviour is to run and read their code.

 LightGBM's model serialization
 ------------------------------

+The serialization format isn't documented.
+The information here was compiled by reading through LightGBM's codebase.

 Decision Types
 *********************